MarcusTherkildsen/Dokk1nfo/README.md

 ![alt tag](https://www.mtherkildsen.dk/bl-content/uploads/figures/bib_related/map.png)

 TODO:
+- Generate proper toilet and printer maps
+- Add pages
+  - Parking
+  - Solar power
+  - Number of people in line
+  - Number of people currently inside Dokk1

+DONE:
 - Look into where stuff goes wrong with the new system.
 Use "turen går til" as a test case since that does not work anymore.

-DONE:
+Workaround added.
 - Move scraping to serverside.
 - Get current dokk1nfo code on github.